Make Life Easier with Good Class Procedures

 It’s probably time to tweak

-Most of us are now four to six weeks into the new school year, and you probably have enough experience to start tweaking the routines you already have in place and adding some new ones that may boost your effectiveness and student learning.
+If you are reading this four to six weeks into the new school year, you probably have enough experience to start tweaking the routines you already have in place and adding some new ones that may boost your effectiveness and student learning.

 Over the years, I have tried dozens of ideas to determine what routines work best in my classroom.
 Something I learned by testing ideas that sounded promising is that I would only be successful with those that worked with my personality and teaching style.